 Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Jun Hamano 0 Mr. Jun Hamano is concurrently serving as President of The Ohara Memorial Institute for Science of Labour.
 The Ohara Memorial Institute for Science of Labour was established by Mr. Magosaburo Ohara, the Company's first president, in 1921 with the purpose of promoting sound business management, enhancing the welfare of the laborers and contributing to the improvement and development of social welfare.
-As a part of its CSR activities, the Company pays annual membership fee to support the research activities of the Institute.
+As a part of its social contribution activities, the Company pays annual membership fee to support the research activities of the Institute.
 The amount of annual payment of the said membership fee is less than 1 million yen.
-Mr. Jun Hamano has been appointed as Outside Director based on the judgment that his wealth of experience and broad insight gained through economic administration and other roles at the Economic Planning Agency of Japan and the Cabinet Office would allow him to provide objective opinions and suggestions that are useful for the Company's management.
+Mr. Jun Hamano has been appointed as Outside Director, because based on his wealth of experience and broad insight gained through economic administration and other roles at the Economic Planning Agency of Japan and the Cabinet Office, he can be expected to provide objective opinions and suggestions that are useful for the Company's management.
 In addition, he has been designated as Independent Director based on the judgment that there would be no conflict of interest with ordinary shareholders.
-Keiko Murata 0 Ms. Keiko Murata has been appointed as Outside Director based on the judgment that her experience in economic administration and analysis of Japan and overseas at the Cabinet Office, and deep insight as a professor of Graduate School of Tokyo Metropolitan University would allow her to provide opinions and suggestions that would be useful for helping to
+Keiko Murata 0 Ms. Keiko Murata has been appointed as Outside Director, because based on her experience in economic administration and analysis of Japan and overseas at the Cabinet Office, and deep insight as a professor of Graduate School of Tokyo Metropolitan University, she can be expected to provide opinions and suggestions that would be useful for helping to improve the

-Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment improve the Company's management and corporate value.
+Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Company's management and corporate value.
 In addition, she has been designated as Independent Director based on the judgment that there would be no conflict of interest with ordinary shareholders.
 Satoshi Tanaka 0 Mr. Satoshi Tanaka has served as Representative Director, Executive Vice President and in other positions of Mitsui & Co., Ltd. in the past.
 The sales of Mitsui & Co., Ltd. to the Company for the most recent fiscal year were less than 0.2% of Mitsui & Co., Ltd.'s revenue for the same period.
-Mr. Satoshi Tanaka has been appointed as Outside Director based on the judgment that his wealth of experience and broad insight gained through his service as Director responsible for the Corporate Staff Unit and Representative Director of Mitsui & Co., Ltd. would allow him to provide opinions and suggestions that would be useful to the Company's management.
+He also serves as Representative Director, Executive Vice President & Executive Officer at Sekisui House, Ltd. The sales of Sekisui House, Ltd. to the Company for the most recent fiscal year were less than 0.1% of Sekisui House, Ltd.'s net sales for the same period.
+Mr. Satoshi Tanaka has been appointed as Outside Director, because based on his wealth of experience and broad insight gained through his service as Director responsible for the Corporate Staff Unit and Representative Director of Mitsui & Co., Ltd., he can be expected to provide opinions and suggestions that would be useful to the Company's management.
 In addition, he has been designated as Independent Director based on the judgment that there would be no conflict of interest with ordinary shareholders.
-Kiyoto Ido 0 Mr. Kiyoto Ido has been appointed as Outside Director based on the judgment that his wealth of experience in economic administration gained at the Ministry of Finance of Japan, etc., and broad insight which were developed through international experiences at the Ministry of Foreign Affairs and other professional research institutions would allow him to provide opinions and suggestions that would be useful to the Company's management.
-In addition, he has been designated as Independent Director based on the judgment that there would be no conflict of interest with ordinary shareholders.
+Kiyoto Ido 0 Mr. Kiyoto Ido has been appointed as Outside Director, because based on his wealth of experience in economic administration gained at the Ministry of Finance of Japan, etc., and broad insight which were developed through international experiences at the Ministry of Foreign Affairs and other professional research institutions, he can be expected to provide opinions and suggestions that would be useful to the Company's management.
+In addition, he has been designated as Independent Director based on the judgment that there would be no conflict of interest with